City-of-Bloomington/drupal-customizations/README.md

 ```

 ### Build and Deploy
-The build script requires NodeJS and node-sass to compile the CSS.
-Once you have node-sass installed, you can run the build script.
+The build requires pysassc to compile the CSS.
+Once you have pysassc installed, you can run make.
 The will compile all the CSS and create a clean build directory.
 This will strip out all the Git repo stuff, resulting in a much, much smaller size for the site installation.
 ```
 cd drupal
-./build.sh
+make
 ```

 I usually use Rsync to deploy the `build` directory.